Updated on October 29th, 2021

 Halloween this year is definitely different for most of us, but I tried to have a fun day at home for my daughter.

 This morning for breakfast I made eggs, baked beans, and toast, which is one of my daughter’s favorite breakfasts.
 After breakfast, we did a candy hunt since we would not be going trick or treating.
 I hid candy around our living room, and my daughter would find them.
-We played for several rounds, and afterwards we painted a white pumpkin.
+We played for several rounds, and afterward, we painted a white pumpkin.
 My daughter painted an apple, broccoli, coins, the sun, and things like that.
 She wanted me to paint with her, so I painted an apple tree and cat.

 After painting the pumpkin, we made plans for an easy lunch because I already cooked breakfast and I would be cooking dinner as well, so we decided on takeout sushi.
 When I celebrated my birthday in September, we had sushi, and my daughter loved it, so I knew she would like sushi for lunch.
 I got my favorite vegetarian rolls with tofu, avocado, cucumber, and seaweed salad and my daughter had salmon and avocado nigiri and we shared avocado rolls.